bubba2k/bool-tool/README.md

 # Logic Parser
 A simple CLI parser and evaluator for boolean expressions, written in C99.
-Prints the truth table of arbitrary propositional propositional formulas to your terminal.
+Prints the truth table of arbitrary propositional formulas to your terminal.

 ### Syntax
 ##### Operators